CHplus2/django-vue-contacts/README.md

 ## What I Learned

-* Integrating Django REST Framework with MySQL
+* Integrating Django REST Framework with SQLite Database
 * Building a Vue 3 app that consumes a REST API
 * Using `ref`, `reactive`, and `v-model` for state management
 * CRUD operations and handling CORS